1217728619/AssetRipper-for-VRChat/README.md

 This program is based on AssetRipper modifications and is specifically designed to decompile VRChat avatar files

+This program is specifically designed for decompilation of shaders, and may not only handle VRChat's avatar files

+Please let me know if there are any problems during use

 # Legal Disclaimers

 AssetRipper is licensed under the [GNU General Public License v3.0](License.md).